 The Katabatic Women’s Tin Cup Jacket is well-made, warm, and listed at a price point, making it one of my top two choices in Down Jackets.
 This is a very warm jacket, and in this category, you will be hard-pressed to find another lightweight jacket with this much Down Fill.
 Finding a jacket of this quality for $299 is also not easy.

-If you are considering a lightweight Down jacket for backpacking, the Tin Cup should be a contender.
+The Tin Cup should be a contender if you are considering a lightweight Down jacket for backpacking.
 It is durable, compresses to a smaller size than similar, lighter jackets, and keeps you warmer than competitors.

 FQA